 - Riddle: What starts with a P, ends with an E and has thousands of letters?

-- Riddle: There are 3 apples in the basket and you take away 2.
+- Riddle: There are 3 apples in a basket and you take away 2.
 How many apples do you have now?

 Answer: You have 2 apples.
 You took away 2 apples and left 1 in the basket.